Highlights of GNUVF Achievements as by 2018

-The unlimited services of UVF over the years are performed in line with the Mission, Vision, Values and the broad objectives of the organization, that have remained relevant to the needy communities.
-Achievements recorded by UVF include;
+The unlimited services of GNUVF over the years are performed in line with the Mission, Vision, Values and the broad objectives of the organization, that have remained relevant to the needy communities.
+Achievements recorded by GNUVF include;

 - Empowering women and girls with education and sustainable life skills so as to eradicate poverty.